naleilan/ReactJsAssignments/useReduceBankAccount/README.md

 ### Actions:

-The available actions are defined in the ACTIONS object, which includes OPEN_ACC, DEPOSIT, WITHDRAW, REQUEST_LOAN, PAYlOAN, and CLOSE_ACC.
-These actions represent opening an account, depositing money, withdrawing money, requesting a loan, paying a loan, and closing the account, respectively.
+The available actions are defined in the ACTIONS object, which includes:
+OPEN_ACC,
+DEPOSIT,
+WITHDRAW,
+REQUEST_LOAN,
+PAYlOAN,
+CLOSE_ACC.

 ### Reducer Function:

-The reducer function takes the current state and an action as parameters and returns the new state based on the action type.
-It follows the rules specified in the comments:

 - If the account is not active (isActive is false) and the action is not to open an account, it returns the current state.
 - It then checks the action type and performs the corresponding state transitions based on the rules mentioned in the comments.

-### React Component (App):

-The App component uses the useReducer hook to manage the state.
-It renders buttons for various actions, and the onClick handlers dispatch actions to the reducer.
-Buttons are conditionally disabled based on the isActive status.

-The current state values (balance, loan) are displayed on the UI.

 ### Button Actions: